rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 These tools have the following characteristics:

- * They enforce irrevocable allow-list based blocking at the kernel level.
+ * They enforce irrevocable allow-list based blocking at the kernel level
  * They work with all agents
+ * They use sane defaults to protect credentials on your system
  * Configuration is separate from the agent and can be separately tested:

 <figure>